Cinula/rock-paper-scissors-lizard-spock-game/README.md

     * Option two is an image of two fingers as scissors in the game.
     * Option three is an image of an open hand as a paper in the game.
     * Option four is an image of a lizard drawing as a lizard in a game.
-    * Option five is an image of Spock character from startrek.
+    * Option five is an image of Spock's character from startrek.
 * Each option has a white background, when the user points their cursor at it color changes to violet.
 * Each option is clickable, and after clicking the game approves the selection.
 * Each time the user selects one of the options there is a score increase.